IvanMarie1/python/monty_hall/README.md

 ### Result of the experiment
-We compare the result of the simulation with the theoric probability with different situations So it seems that the theroric calculation is connected to result of the simulation
+We compare the result of the simulation with the theoric probability with different situations

+So it seems that the theroric calculation is not connected to simulation (when a lot of doors are opened), so there is a mistake in the calculation ...

 ![Simulation's result of a Monty Hall problem in a general case](result4.png)